 Dog Sprayed By Skunk?

-How To De-Stink Your Dog
+How To Safely De-Stink A Dog

 Been Skunked?
 How to get skunk odor off your dog or any pet, or yourself!
 The offensive smell isn't easy to get rid of but here's what to use and what not to use.

 If your pet has ever challenged a skunk, you will be grateful for a real, doctor-recommended way to get rid of the horrible odor.
 And if you have handled the sprayed pet, you may want to use this safe odor removal trick on yourself!